Lentswe215/Multi_Player_Card_Game/README.md

 - `Game/Game.cs`: Contains the `Game` class which manages the game logic.
 - `Game/Player.cs`: Contains the `Player` class which represents a player in the game.
 - `Helpers/Calculator.cs`: Contains helper methods for calculating card and suit points.

-### How to Play

-1. The game starts by creating a deck of cards and shuffling them.
-2. Six players are created, and each player is dealt 5 cards.
-3. The total value of each player's hand is calculated.
-4. The player with the highest total value wins.
-In case of a tie, the suit points are used to determine the winner.

 ### Example Output